raphaelsty/cherche/README.md

 ### Retriever ranker 🔍

-Here is an example of a neural search pipeline composed of a TfIdf that quickly retrieves documents, followed by a ranking model.
+Here is an example of a neural search pipeline composed of a TF-IDF that quickly retrieves documents, followed by a ranking model.
 The ranking model sorts the documents produced by the retriever based on the semantic similarity between the query and the documents.

 ```python
 from cherche import data, retrieve, rank